alexgshijan/bookswithsyro/src/content/blog/loth-guide.md

 To start, click on the bookmark side menu and navigate to "Common Order" --> "Ramsa".
 Follow this common order untill you reach the "Psalm (of the day)", to find this psalm, click on the bookmark side menu, navigate to "Seasons" --> [The current seaon](https://syrocalendar.com/#Season) --> The liturgical day --> Ramsa --> [Click the # week of the season](https://syrocalendar.com/#Season).
 The page references are hyperlinked to take you directly to the page.

-During Ramsa we chant a single Psalm.
+During Ramsa we chant a single Psalm (specific to the day).
 The Deacon starts by chanting the first verse, followed by "Alleluia, Alleluia, Alleluia."
 (During the Season of Great Fast, the Qanona / Antiphon is chanted instead of the Alleluias).
 The community sits and takes turns chanting the Psalm, starting from the first verse, this time without the Qanona / Antiphon / Alleluias.
 At the end of the Psalm, the Deacon chants the doxology (Glory be to the Father, and to the Son, and to the Holy Spirit.
 From eternity and forever, Amen.), followed by the Qanona / Antiphon / Alleluias (same as the start), then "Let us pray.
 Peace be with us."
 The congregation stands at the doxology.

 To continue, click on the bookmark side menu and navigate to "Common Order" --> "Ramsa" --> "Psalm of the Day".
 On Ferial days, the following prayer and Hymn of Incense is omitted.